 “Who is getting a divorce?!”

 Going back to the chaotic start… Michelle Yeoh plays protagonist Evelyn Wang who runs a laundromat with husband Waymond Wang (Ke Huy Quan).
 The couple is swamped with a mountain of bills and stressed over an impeding audit of their business.
 So the stressful watching experience is really just capturing the essence of how taxing running a small business is.
 When the Wang’s finally head to the IRS (Internal Revenue Service) office, the daunting experience turns into an epic multiverse adventure.
-A man takes over Waynond’s mind and tells Evelyn is the only one capable of fighting a super-villain called Jobu Tupaki, who is wreaking havoc across the multiverse.
+A man takes over Waymond’s mind and tells Evelyn that she is the only one capable of fighting a super-villain called Jobu Tupaki who is wreaking havoc across the multiverse.

-What follows is an insane series of events, where Evelyn learns to explore and connect to her different versions across the multiverse in-order to fight Jobu Tupaki and her minions.
+What follows is an insane series of events, where Evelyn learns to explore and connect to her different versions across the multiverse to fight Jobu Tupaki and her minions.
 Michelle Yeoh takes fans on an epic ride filled with nostalgia with her killer kung-fu moves and comic-timing.
 Ke Huy Quan is equally brilliant as her low-key sweet husband, who switches personalities like a God, and constantly reminded me of onscreen action legend Jackie Chan.
-Stephanie Tsu plays their daughter Joy Fang, who has a fraught relationship with her mom, because Evelyn isn’t wholeheartedly accepting of Joy’s girlfriend.
-Stephanie Tsu is spunky and riveting in her role, capturing both the melancholia of being a queer Chinese-American and the eccentricity of a someone who’s quite lost their mind.
+Stephanie Tsu plays their daughter Joy Fang, who has a fraught relationship with her mom, because Evelyn doesn’t wholeheartedly accept Joy’s girlfriend.
+Stephanie Tsu is spunky and riveting in her role, capturing both the melancholia of being a queer Chinese-American and the eccentricity of a someone who’s lost their mind.
 Jamie Lee Curtis was almost unrecognizable in her her cameo as an IRS officer, which is a compliment.

 Honestly, despite all the multiverse madness (and oh yes, this one deserves the title ‘Multiverse of Madness’ way more than the actual Doctor Strange film) unfolding, ‘Everything Everywhere All At Once’ is really just about a family fighting their existential dreads and reconciling with each other.
 If they didn’t have a whole bunch of wacky dildo scenes, it would’ve made for an entertaining watch for a family night.
 But there’s a generous dollop of sexual innuendos through the runtime, with some weird sloppy scenes, so it’s best watched with friends or partners.